hvac-io/hvac-io.github.io/_posts/2014-05-20-bacnet-tablet.md

 twice as cheap.

-We dabbled into some architectures a little different from your classic PC by running Wacnet the Raspberry Pi and the MK802.
+We dabbled into some architectures a little different from your classic PC by running Wacnet on the Raspberry Pi and the MK802.
 The process was surprisingly straightforward: find a compatible linux distro (that's the hardest part), install the correct JVM and tada!
 You can now run the BACnet Webserver directly on these miniature